mosdef-hub/foyer/docs/smarts.md

-Foyer allows users to describe atomtypes using a modified version of [SMARTS](http://www.daylight.com/dayhtml/doc/theory/theory.smarts.html) You may already be familiar with SMILES [SMILES](https://www.wikiwand.com/en/Simplified_molecular-input_line-entry_system) representations for describing chemical structures.
+Foyer allows users to describe atomtypes using a modified version of [SMARTS](http://www.daylight.com/dayhtml/doc/theory/theory.smarts.html) You may already be familiar with [SMILES](https://www.wikiwand.com/en/Simplified_molecular-input_line-entry_system) representations for describing chemical structures.
 SMARTS is a straightforward extension of this notation.